 Instructional Modality Definitions

 - On-campus (ONCMP): Course is taught with only traditional in-person, on-campus class meetings.
 Allocation of classroom space is prioritized for programs that require the use of on-campus equipment (e.g., College of Health Professions, STEM labs) or in-person pedagogy.

 - Web-assisted (WA): Course is taught with both on-campus sessions and online components.

 - HyFlex or Hybrid-Flex (HYFLX): Course is taught in a combined approach with some physical, on-campus participation and some remote Zoom participation.
 Instructors work with students to determine the attendance location.
-See https://www.pace.edu/hyflex for more information.
+Visit the Hyflex website for more information.